Collaboration includes clinical validation of predictive modeling tool, development of second-generation tool

 colorful imaging model of a heart valve procedure

-Cleveland Clinic has partnered with the biomedical technology company DASI Simulations to validate the company’s Precision TAVI™ predictive modeling tool for simulating transcatheter aortic valve replacement (TAVR) procedures.
-A second stage of the collaboration involves co-development of a second-generation version of the tool for intraprocedural TAVR guidance.
+Cleveland Clinic has partnered with the biomedical technology company DASI Simulations LLC to further validate the company’s predictive modeling technology for simulating transcatheter aortic valve replacement (TAVR) procedures.
+A second stage of the collaboration involves co-development of a second-generation tool for intraprocedural TAVR guidance.

 Advertisement